-Brief for 126 Women State Legislators and Academics as Amici Curiae Supporting Respondent, District of Columbia v.
-Heller, 554 U.S. 570 (2008)
+Brief for 126 Women State Legislators and Academics as Amici Curiae Supporting Respondent

 This case provides the Court an opportunity to advance the ability of women to free themselves from being subject to another's ill will and to counter the commonly-held prejudice that women are "easier targets" simply because of their gender characteristics.
 Violence against women in the United States is endemic, often deadly, and most frequently committed by men superior in physical strength to their female victims.